Rich Kids of Beverly Hills

 Rich Kids of Beverly Hills (stylized as #RichKids of Beverly Hills) is an American reality television series that premiered on E!, on January 19, 2014.
-The series focuses on the lives of a group of twenty-something millionaires and billionaires (by inheritance) showcasing their lives.
+The series focuses on a group of twenty-something millionaires and billionaires (by inheritance) showcasing their lives.

 Production and development

 Dorothy was found on Instagram by the casting directors.
 She went in for an interview with the production company and they told her to bring in her friends.
 She brought in Morgan Stewart and they did an on camera interview tape.
 Six weeks later the show was greenlit at E!.
 Morgan also revealed that on the first day of filming she and the cast did not realise how much work goes into filming a reality show.
 She explains that after the first week of filming she was so exhausted and she was sick throughout the filming of season one because she didn't have the stamina and never had to work so hard on something.

 The show premiered on January 19, 2014.

 On March 26, 2014, it was announced that the show had been renewed for a second season, which premiered on August 3, 2014.

 In April 2015, E! renewed the show for a third season along with Taylor Ann Hasselhoff joining the series.
 The third season premiered on May 24, 2015.

 In December 2015, it was announced that E! had renewed the show for a fourth season which premiered on May 1, 2016.

 In 2016, it was also announced Roxy Sowlaty would no longer be a part of the series.

 In 2016, it was announced on her Instagram account that Bianca Espada would join the show.
 Morgan Stewart and Dorothy Wang also served as Producers in the fourth season.

 After filming for season 4, E! announced that cast member EJ Johnson will get his own spin off entitled EJNYC.

 On November 3, 2016, it was announced that the show, along with EJNYC, would not be returning.

 In 2022, Dorothy Wang appeared in season 2 of the Netflix series Bling Empire and now appears on its spin-off, Bling Empire: New York.